-The proposed projects and initiatives are evaluated for relevance to the PWSRCAC mission, value to PWSRCAC, benefit to member entities, probability of success, and cost effectiveness.
+All proposed projects and initiatives are evaluated for relevance to the PWSRCAC mission, value to PWSRCAC and benefit to our member entities, probability of success, and cost effectiveness.

 The five technical committees are asked to prioritize the proposed projects that fall within their purview (Figure 6).